destinyae/apps/kiosk/docs/creating_a_rule_guide.md

 ## Rule structure: Dummy

-Every rule would follow the same structure and implement required types:
+Every rule would follow the same structure and implement the required types:

 1. RuleWitness struct
 2. Config struct stored in the TransferPolicy